 Principal, Eastwood Elementary School

-IPSF is instrumental in bringing programming and other amazing opportunities for student learning to ALL of the students at Greentree Elementary School.
-Our students are able to participate in creative afterschool programs, such as our annual School Musical, Claymation, Forensic Science, and Video Game Design through the ACE program.
-Our youngest Eagles, in grades K-3, are offered primary music taught by instructors paid for by IPSF.
-Our school also benefits from 38 hours/week of support from instructional assists who work with our teachers in order to lower class size and give more direct attention to those student who require it.
-Through the Innovative Grants program, Greentree School was awarded over $16,000 by IPSF to create an Innovation Lab, which will help our students take their learning to the next level through interactive design and problem solving situations.
+IPSF is instrumental in districtwide fundraising in order to bring programming and other amazing opportunities for student learning to ALL of the students at Greentree Elementary School.
+Our students are able to participate in creative afterschool programs, such as our annual School Musical as well as various other high interest, engaging classes such as Claymation, Forensic Science, and Video Game Design through the ACE program.
+Our primary Eagles, in grades K-3, are offered primary music taught by instructors paid for by IPSF.
+Our school also benefits from 34.8 hours/week of support from instructional assists who work with our teachers in order to lower class size and give more direct attention to those students who require it.
+Through the Innovative Grants program, Greentree School was awarded over $16,000 by IPSF to create an Innovation Lab last school year, which has helped our students take their learning to the next level through interactive design and problem solving situations.
 We LOVE IPSF and what they bring to our school and the greater community!

 Tamara J. Brown

 Irvine High School